Weather ForecastDerbyshire, UK

 - After reaching the end of Padley Gorge, continue through the gate and down the track passing a couple of houses to your left and right.
 Upon meeting another track, turn right and continue for about half a mile – you will pass many houses, including Padley Chapel on the right about halfway along this section of the track.

 - Shortly after crossing a cattle grid leave the track and head down the path on the left which heads towards the railway bridge.
-Cross over the bridge, then turn right and go through the gate in the stone wall to enter Coppice Wood.
+Cross over the bridge, turn right and go through the gate in the stone wall to enter Coppice Wood.

 - Continue as the path declines until meeting the River Derwent.
 Turn right at the bottom and continue along the path for a little over half a mile.